falconsmilie/backendcodechallenge/SETUP.md

 ```

 ## Build and Run Docker Containers
-Run the following `docker-compose` commands from the `source` folder of the application.
+Run the following `docker-compose` commands from the `source/` folder of the application.

 ```
 docker-compose build